eddiez0719/terraform-provision-eks-cluster/README.md

 ## About
-This repo is to provision an EKS Cluster vpc.tf - provisions a VPC, subnets and availability zones using the AWS VPC Module. security-groups.tf provisions the security groups used by the EKS cluster. eks-cluster.tf provisions all the resources (AutoScaling Groups, etc...) required to set up an EKS cluster using the AWS EKS Module.
+This project is to provision an EKS Cluster vpc.tf - provisions a VPC, subnets and availability zones using the AWS VPC Module. security-groups.tf provisions the security groups used by the EKS cluster. eks-cluster.tf provisions all the resources (AutoScaling Groups, etc...) required to set up an EKS cluster using the AWS EKS Module.